connected-autonomous-mobility/50-hardware/jetson_nano.md

 ```~/mycar/data/lg_data/hive_imu_fast_racing```

-out of Tawn Kramers dsataset collection and took ca. 32 minutes.
+out of Tawn Kramers dataset collection and took ca. 32 minutes.

 Please not that you need to set the following parameters in the file ```myconfig.py``` and set MAX power:
 ```